Mates24/Mates24/README.md

 ## Facts about me
 🏒 I play hockey for Black Horse in Liptov Hockey League. <br>
 ⛵ My second hobby is sailing.
-I have my own rank C captain license.
+I've got rank C captain license.

 ### Interesting motivational quotes
 > You miss 100% of the shots you don't take. - Wayne Gretzky